Kilduff Pumpkin Festival FAQs

 We will have food trucks, our straw bale maze, autumn family photo opportunities and lots of other exciting festival fun and games to keep everyone entertained.

-Our stretch tent will be back for shelter as well as our toilet facilities, including accessible toilets this year.
+Our stretch tent will be back for shelter as well as toilet facilities, including wheelchair accessible toilets.

 Pumpkins like being kept clean and uncarved in a cool, dry place.
 As soon as you damage the skin of a pumpkin (i.e. carve it) it will start to deteriorate – it’s natural!